christine62/social-network/README.md

 # social-network
 coursera
-Applied Social Network Analysis in Python by University of Michigan
+Applied Social Network Analysis in Python.
+by University of Michigan.